Beelcodes/web-sprint-challenge-advanced-react/README.md

 ```

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
+* [x ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
-* [ ] Check Codegrade before the deadline to compare its results against your local tests.
+* [x ] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+* [x ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.
+* [x ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

-1. What are the main differences between a class-based and a functional component?
+1. What are the main differences between a stateful and a functional component?
+    - Functional components are stateless and only perform simple non-dynamic actions.
+    - Stateful components are dynamic and include stateful logic

-2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+2. When will a componentWillMount function be called?
+What about a componentWillUpdate?
+    - a componentWillMount function will be called after the parent function renders
+    - a componentDidUpdate function will be called when the conditions inside are met.

 3. Define stateful logic.
+    - Stateful logic is logic that contains, modifies and/or changes state to make code more dynamic.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+    - Arrange - The start of our testing that set up the targeted component
+    - Act - The actions that perform the work for the test, such as finding elements, imitating user interaction, etc
+    - Assert - The way in which we test if our work is successful, whether that includes things being seen and/or not seen by design